PouriaParhami/vstba/README.md

 ## Summary

 * A simple API to help you create your telegram bot faster and easier.
-* This is some function's i use to much, and i want share them whit you.
+* This is some function's i use alot, and i want share them with you.

 ## Before use